Ibtesam-Naeem/WealthsimpleTwilioSummary/README.md

 Additionally, it compares the performance of your portfolio to the S&P 500 for the day, offering valuable context about your investments' relative performance.

+The script also includes an earnings feature that monitors companies with a market capitalization over $500 million for upcoming earnings reports, providing valuable information like ticker, market cap, EPS forecast, and the reporting time (before market open or after market close).

 ---

 ## Key Features